cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 expect:

 - `SIGUSR1` and `SIGUSR2`: These are "user-defined signals" that you can ostensibly use however you like.
-But because these are terminal by default, if you implement USR1 for some specific need and later don't need that, you can't just safely remove the code.
+But because these terminate by default, if you implement USR1 for some specific need and later don't need that, you can't just safely remove the code.
 You have to consciously think to explicitly ignore the signal.
 That's really not going to be obvious even to